renaissance-guy/downcrawl/volumes/canyon-falls.md

 Wise and telepathic Fungi share their knowledge with those who make the proper sacrifice.
 The Allos would believe this place holy if they knew of it.

 ### Fungal Circles
-Rings of Fungi found throughout the canyons said to make magic less predicatable—inhibiting, amplifying, and randomizing its effects.
+Rings of Fungi found throughout the canyons said to make magic less predictable—inhibiting, amplifying, and randomizing its effects.

 ### The Narrows
 Narrow, shoreless flows with dangerous rapids.
 A predator lurks nearby.